Man who fell off Jet Ski rushed to Naval Hospital

-A man who fell off a personal watercraft off the Merizo pier was rushed to Naval Hospital Guam this afternoon.
+A man who fell off a personal watercraft near the Merizo pier was rushed to Naval Hospital Guam on Sunday afternoon.

 GFD units from the Umatac Fire Station responded at 2:49 p.m.

-Bystanders pulled the man, possibly in his mid 30s to 40s, from the water after he fell off from the watercraft.
+Bystanders pulled the man, possibly in his mid-30s to 40s, from the water after he fell off the watercraft.
 CPR was conducted on the man at the scene and en route to the hospital at 3:05 p.m., according to GFD.